nicolardi/open_blog/src/blog/README.md

 I went to sleep pretty depressing feeling very inadequate.

 ## The key came from one english language course
-The next day I was trying to elaborate this feeling a little bit more and it came to my mind something that I have watched in a yt video some years about learning English by watching movies.
+The next day I was trying to elaborate on this feeling.
+It came to my mind an English course that I have watched some years ago.
-They said that you cannot learn anything if you watch a video that you understand less than 90%.
+In learning English you cannot learn anything if you understand less than 90% of what the actors say in the dialogues.
 In other words, you cannot benefit from learning from a resource you don't understand almost at all.

 ## The second blood
+In the afternoon I decided to give it a try.
-Back to webpack instead of trying to figure out the general picture I tried to look at tiny aspects driven by my curiosity.
+I opened the webpack source code again but instead of trying to figure out the general picture, I tried to look at tiny aspects driven by my curiosity.
 I started to open a file and read what was written inside.
 I could not yet figure out what that code was doing but instead of trying to look at 1000 files, I was focusing on just one.